 Written in Venetian dialect, and subtitled in Italian and English, the menu sinks into tradition, reinterpreted with solid and modern lightness.
 Sopressa and giardiniera as becolessi (appetizers) and, among the first courses, pappardelle pasta with tocio, bigoli and bean soup, and, as a second, polenta with cod cream, guinea fowl in tecia (pan-fried) or fià co’ le zeole (veal liver with onions) served on a copper pan.

 The ingredients are organic and everything is handmade, including the delicious bread served warm with the unmistakable aroma of a wood oven.

 Made with great passion by Caterina, the wine list, which favors natural labels, is also a magnificent tale of the nearby territory.
 And, having arrived at the dessert, it is difficult not to have already fallen in love with Due Mori, a rare place where the good taste of the past meets the aesthetic suggestions of the contemporary.

-The rebirth of the Due Mori is a sign of destiny: Chef Stefano De Lorenzi was by chance in Asolo for the purchase of a Vespa scooter when he was jokingly suggested to reopen the historic restaurant, closed for executive eviction in 2012.
+The rebirth of Due Mori is a sign of destiny: Chef Stefano de Lorenzi was by chance in Asolo for the purchase of a Vespa scooter when he was jokingly suggested to reopen the historic restaurant, closed from the previous management in 2012.
 From there to falling in love with the Asolo hills and wanting to stay, the step was short.